 How we are helping

-In the coming ‘Transformation Decade’, Australia and the international community have an interest in supporting Afghanistan to become a more prosperous, secure and self-reliant nation.
-Towards this objective, Australia and other donors have committed to help strengthen and align with government systems by providing at least 50 per cent of development assistance as ‘on-budget’ support, and aligning at least 80 per cent of assistance with Afghanistan’s National Priority Programs.
-Between 2015 and 2017, Australia will provide USD300 million (USD100 million per year) towards international efforts to sustain the ANDSF, of which USD60 million (USD20 million annually) is ODA-eligible assistance to the Afghan National Police.
-The remaining USD240 million is being managed by the Department of Defence.
+In this 'Transformation Decade', Australia and the international community have an interest in supporting Afghanistan to become a more prosperous, secure and self-reliant nation.
+Towards this objective, Australia and other donors have committed to help strengthen and align with government systems by providing at least 50 per cent of development assistance as 'on-budget' support, and aligning at least 80 per cent of assistance with Afghanistan's National Priority Programs.
+At the 2016 NATO Summit in Warsaw, Australia extended its USD100 commitment (including USD20 million in ODA-eligible support for the Afghan police) to sustain Afghanistan's security forces to 2020.
+In addition, at the 2016 Brussels Conference on Afghanistan, we announced our pledge to extend our $80 million annual aid program to Afghanistan to 2020,.
+Australia has provided more than $1.26 billion in ODA to Afghanistan since 2001.

 Afghanistan faces significant ongoing development challenges.
 Its human, physical, social and institutional infrastructure has been devastated by over three decades of war.
 More than a third of the population lives on less than USD1.25 a day.
 Only 17 per cent of women and fewer than half of men are literate, while more than 87 per cent of women experience some form of violence.
 Around 76 per cent of Afghanistan's population lives in rural areas, where low crop productivity and cyclical drought and flooding are persistent threats to livelihoods and food security.
 In an average year, 250,000 Afghans are affected by natural disasters.